1. If I (the client) am quite knowledgeable about personal finance & investing, then does it make sense for me to engage with you?

 • Only 15% of working hours can be used for direct work for clients.
 This is an average of 1 hour per working day or 20 hours per month

-• The remaining hours are consumed in descending order by generic research; regulatory overheads (e.g. one of the simpler such regulatory overheads is passing a 6 hour exam, at the exam centre, every 3 years); free introductory calls with potential clients; building awareness about the Hourly-Fee / Fixed-Fee approach which is at a very nascent stage of development in India; administrative overheads etc
+• The remaining hours are consumed in descending order by generic research; regulatory overheads (e.g. annual audit by a Chartered Account about compliance with around 200 pages of regulations); free introductory calls with potential clients; building awareness about the Hourly-Fee / Fixed-Fee approach which is at a very nascent stage of development in India; administrative overheads etc

 • The time spent on generic research is extremely high in my case since I focus on clients who are quite knowledgeable about personal finance.
 Such clients are often already aware of the simple ways in which Dalal Street is trying to trick them e.g. they may understand that Regular Plans of Mutual Funds are harmful to clients.
 These clients are often engaging with me to mitigate the more complex ways in which Dalal Street is trying to trick them e.g. why Active Mutual Funds are harmful to clients and why products which pretend to be Passive Index Funds such as Factor Funds (e.g. Momentum, Value, Growth, Low-Volatility) are also harmful to clients